PaulStoffregen/SerialFlash/README.md

 # SerialFlash

-SerialFlash provides low-latency, high performance access to SPI Flash memory with a filesystem-like interface.
+SerialFlash provides low-latency, high performance access to SPI Flash memory with a filesystem-like interface for use with Arduino compatible boards.
 Familiar file-based functions, similar to the SD library, are used to access data.

 In-progress file write and erase operations do NOT block read access on other files.
 SerialFlash automatically allocates files with Flash page and sector awareness, and supports suspending in-progress write and erase operations, to minimize read latency even while the Flash memory is "busy" writing data.